Vantiq/vantiq-extension-sources/jdbcSource/README.md

 ## Testing <a name="testing" id="testing"></a>

-In order to properly run the tests, you must create an environment variable named JDBC\_DRIVER\_LOC which points to the appropriate JDBC Driver .jar file.
-Additionally, you must first add the SQL Database username, password, and URL to your gradle.properties file in the ~/.gradle directory.
-You must also add the Target VANTIQ Server, as well as the corresponding Authentication Token to the same file.
-The Target VANTIQ Server and Auth Token will be used to create a temporary VANTIQ Source and Type, named testSourceName and testTypeName respectively.
-These names can optionally be configured by adding EntConTestSourceName and EntConTestTypeName to the gradle.properties file.
+In order to properly run the tests, you must create an environment variable named **JDBC\_DRIVER\_LOC** which points to the appropriate JDBC Driver .jar file.

+ Additionally, you must add properties to your _gradle.properties_ file in the _~/.gradle_ directory.
+These properties include the JDBC Database username, password, and URL.
+You must also add the Target VANTIQ Server URL, as well as an Authentication Token for that server.
+The Target VANTIQ Server and Auth Token will be used to create a temporary VANTIQ Source and Type, named _testSourceName_ and _testTypeName_ respectively.
+These names can optionally be configured by adding `EntConTestSourceName` and `EntConTestTypeName` to the gradle.properties file.
 The following shows what the gradle.properties file should look like:

 ```
     EntConJDBCUsername=<yourUsername>
     EntConJDBCPassword=<yourPassword>
     EntConJDBCURL=<yourURL>
+    TestVantiqServer=<yourVantiqServer>
+    TestAuthToken=<yourAuthToken>
     EntConTestSourceName=<yourDesiredSourceName>
     EntConTestTypeName=<yourDesiredTypeName>
-    TestVantiqServer=<yourVantiqServer>
-    TestAuthToken=<yourAuthToken>
 ```

 * **NOTE:** We strongly encourage users to create a unique VANTIQ Namespace in order to ensure that tests do not accidentally